Aggregate 3 - Explicit trigger and apply

 self.save(dog)

-def get_dog(self, dog_id: UUID) -> Dict[str, Any]:
+def get_dog(self, dog_id: UUID) -> dict[str, Any]:

 dog: Dog = self.repository.get(dog_id)